mhweber/gis_in_action_r_spatial/_posts/2017-04-18-04-Spatial-Data-In-R-sp.md

 <br>

-As an example data set to try out some of these methods on some spatial data in `sp`, we'll load the `nor2k` data in the `rdal` package which represents Norwegian peaks over 2000 meters:
+As an example data set to try out some of these methods on some spatial data in `sp`, we'll load the `nor2k` data in the `rgdal` package which represents Norwegian peaks over 2000 meters:

 {% highlight r %}
 library(rgdal)